carlosburon/golang-test/README.md

 - **📃 curl.md** *Curl examples for testing the endpoints*

-- **.env** *Recommended for setting up PGPASSWORD for future releases where the DB connection is securized*
+- **📃 .env** *Recommended for setting up PGPASSWORD for future releases where the DB connection is securized*

 ## Usage